aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgsvgelementbuilder/baseprofile/_index.md

 ---
 title: SVGSVGElementBuilder.BaseProfile
 second_title: Aspose.SVG for .NET API Reference
-description: SVGSVGElementBuilder method.
+description: SVGSVGElementBuilder BaseProfile method.
 Sets the baseProfile attribute of the SVG element.
 This attribute indicates which subset of the full SVG specification applies to the document
 type: docs
 weight: 20
 url: /net/aspose.svg.builder/svgsvgelementbuilder/baseprofile/